gmlang/masterr/_posts/r/2018-11-20-calculate-mortgage-payment-schedule.md

 |    11| 1122.090|  358.8432| 276131.5|
 |    12| 1120.634|  360.2995| 275771.2|

 The R code I give above should be very comfortable to you.
-If you ask 10 R users to program a mortgage payment schedule calculator, probably 8 of them will give you something similar.
-However, if you understand the behavior of R environments and `<<-`, you can code up the amortization schedule calculator differently.
+If you ask 10 R users to program a mortgage payment schedule calculator, 8 of them probably will give you something similar.
+However, if you understand the behavior of R environments and `<<-`, you can code it up differently.
 In the next blog post, I'll explain how environments work and code up the same calculator in a different fashion using `<<-`.

-PS: In case you want to use the calculator, here's a function that contains the above code blocks.
+PS: I've put the above code pieces in a function for ease of use.

 {% highlight r %}